Jin-Song von Storch

 About my research

-The system-oriented approach serves to address fundamental questions, such as how can solutions of a purely deterministic system be random and irreversible.
-My theory on this can be found here: https://doi.org/10.16993/tellusa.4065
+The system-oriented approach addresses more fundamental questions, such as how solutions of purely deterministic systems can exhibit randomness, and what determines the macroscopic properties of systems in dynamical equilibrium.
+My theoretical work addressing these questions can be found here:

 Publications